Papahana/PrivateVPN/README.rst

 Now press enter and the installation process starts.

-To create the client file that goes in our PC we need to execute the installer once again.
+To create the client file that goes in your PC we need to execute the installer once again.

 * In the prompt we enter number 1, because we want to add a new client
 * The name is up to you, for example "**LocalUser.ovpn**"